open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 returned `InstrumenterBuilder` to configure captured telemetry and apply customizations to the new instance.
 The `builder()` method accepts three arguments:

-* An `OpenTelemetry` instance, which will be used to obtain the `Tracer` and `Meter` objects.
+* An `OpenTelemetry` instance, which is used to obtain the `Tracer` and `Meter` objects.
-* The instrumentation name - it denotes the _instrumentation_ library name, not the _instrumented_ library name.
+* The instrumentation name, which indicates the _instrumentation_ library name, not the _instrumented_ library name.
 The value passed here should uniquely identify the instrumentation library so that during troubleshooting it's possible to determine where the telemetry came from.
 * A `SpanNameExtractor` that determines the span name.

 An `Instrumenter` can be built from several smaller components.
-The following sub-sections describe all interfaces that can be used to customize an `Instrumenter`.
+The following subsections describe all interfaces that can be used to customize an `Instrumenter`.

 ### Name the spans using the `SpanNameExtractor`

-A `SpanNameExtractor` is a simple function interface that accepts the `REQUEST` type and returns the span name.
+A `SpanNameExtractor` is a simple functional interface that accepts the `REQUEST` type and returns the span name.
 For more detailed guidelines on span naming please take a look at the [`Span` specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#span) and the